 They would make moving house a lot easier.

+While the current site holds a kind of nostalgic place in our hearts, it’s also a bit of a nightmare to get into, sitting in the middle of a roundabout in one of Barbican’s more confusing patches.
 Once inside, it’s thankfully a lot easier to navigate.
 Like the IKEA of museums, the Museum of London has a one-way layout that takes you on a chronological journey from London’s prehistoric beginnings right up to the modern day.
 There are free gallery tours every day, but everything’s so well set-out that it’s easy to make your own way round, too.
 Here’s what you can expect…

 1) London Before London

 Covering a modest time span of 450,000BC – 50 AD, the Museum of London’s opening gallery is crammed with ancient archeological finds, including intact neolithic pottery, Iron Age chariot wheels, skeletons, weapons, and the 200,000 year-old jaw of a local London mammoth.

 2) Roman London